 Take the Metro North train to Wassaic.
 The trip is approximately 2 hours from Grand Central.
 Call 1-800-METRO-INFO or visit http://www.mta.info/ for an updated schedule.
 Click here for a link to fares.

 Sign up for the Isabella Freedman shuttle when you regsiter.
 The shuttle will bring you to and from the train station in Wassaic.
 The drive from Wassaic to Isabella Freedman is about 30 minutes.

 This shuttle will pick you up from the train arriving around 2 pm on Friday into Wassaic.

 SHUTTLE FROM ISABELLA FREEDMAN TO WASSAIC:

-This shuttle will only bring you from the retreat site at the end of the retreat on Jan.
-20th to the 2:27 train in Wassaic arriving into Grand Central Station at 4:46.
+This shuttle will bring you from the retreat site on the Sunday of the retreat for the train that leaves around 2 pm from Wassaic.

 Shuttle One way=$25